I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiotarget-formatrequestforread.md

 ## Return Value

 <b>FormatRequestForRead</b> returns S_OK if the operation succeeds.
 Otherwise, this method returns one of the error codes that are defined in Winerror.h.

-For a code example of how to use the <b>FormatRequestForRead</b> method, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557021">IWDFDevice::CreateRequest</a>.

 ## Requirements